-7.2.2.
+7.3.
 Smart Environment for Human Behaviour Recognition

-Participants: Mohamed Hedi Amri, Alain Coulbois, Aurélien Massein, Artem Melnyk, Jean-Pierre Merlet, Yves Papegay, Odile Pourtallier, Valérie Roy, Eric Wajnberg.
+Participants: Alain Coulbois, Aurélien Massein, Yves Papegay, Odile Pourtallier [correspondant], Eric Wajnberg.

 The general aim of this research activity focuses on long term indoor monitoring of frail persons.
 In particular we are interested in early detection of daily routine and activity modifications.
 These modifications may indicate health condition alteration of the person and may require further medical or family care.
 Note that our work does not aim at detecting brutal modifications such as faintness or fall.